Guro Bergsvand

-Guro Bergsvand (/no/; born 3 March 1994) is a Norwegian professional footballer who plays as a defender for German Frauen-Bundesliga club VfL Wolfsburg and the Norway women's national team.
+Guro Bergsvand (/no/; born 3 March 1994) is a Norwegian professional footballer who plays as a defender for Serie A club Fiorentina and the Norway women's national team.

 She got her debut at the national team at the age of 27, and she scored in her first match.
 After the 2021 season in Toppserien, she was named the players' role model of the year.
 The jury said that she, among others, was an inspiration for all young players that meet adversity, doubt themselves and need evidence for what might seem impossible, is actually possible.